 Report applications fit to Google containers platforms

-Added a new report category to help you focus assessment report on applications fit for Google containers platforms—Anthos, GKE, Autopilot and Cloud Run.
+Added a new report category to help you focus assessment report on applications fit for Google containers platforms—GKE Enterprise, GKE, Autopilot and Cloud Run.
 When generating a report you can ask to include only assessment to containers platforms using the following command:

 ./mfit report --format html --target-platform containers --full >

 Fit assessment of JBoss and Apache 2 applications

 The Migrate Fit Assessment tool can assess JBoss and Apache 2 applications fit for containerization to GKE, GKE Enterprise, and Cloud Run platforms.
 To learn more about JBoss and Apache 2 containerization, see the Migrate to Containers 1.14.0 release notes.

 Guest level collection without the need for root permission

 Updated the Migrate Fit Assessment collection scripts for Linux to enable

 running them through